 - Location: The High Holiday services and programs will take place in two different locations in Queen Anne (we have reserved two venues just a few blocks apart to enable ease of participation and movement between offerings!).
 Location details for all High Holiday events will be sent once you register and payment has been received.

 - Cost: We request $18 per partner, $250 per non-partner, to help us cover the many costs of making these holidays happen!
 Please see the Q&A section below for pricing details and send us an email if you have any questions.

 - Registration: Advanced registration is required.
 Once your payment has been received, you will be sent an email with the schedule and location details.

-Can I come?
-Can I bring a guest?
 Short answer: YES - if you're looking for Jewish community and a meaningful High Holiday experience, this is the place for you, whether you are a Kavana partner or not.

-What are the services like?
 At Kavana, we reject the one-size-fits-all approach to Judaism, and we encourage you to choose the service that will be the best fit for you.

 - The services described as "traditional" will follow the outline of the traditional High Holiday machzor, with prayers recited mostly in Hebrew, although of course we'll attempt to make the traditional liturgy accessible and approachable in a number of ways.

 - The service described as "musical & contemplative" will be shorter, with a mix of Hebrew and English, and will include more kavanot/intentions, and will have guitar accompaniment; it may incorporate short meditative moments as well.
 In short, we say fewer words but savor them through song, contemplation, and...
 Kavana (intention)!

 - Family Services on Rosh Hashanah and Yom Kippur mornings are designed with preschool and elementary school aged children in mind, with lots of singing, stories, and opportunities for movement and engagement.